nf-core/funcscan/docs/usage.md

 The input samplesheet has to be a comma-separated file (`.csv`) with 2 (`sample`, and `fasta`) or 4 columns (`sample`, `fasta`, `protein`, `gbk`), and a header row as shown in the examples below.

 If you already have annotated contigs with peptide sequences and an annotation file in Genbank format (`.gbk.` or `.gbff`), you can supply these to the pipeline using the optional `protein` and `gbk` columns.
-If these additional columns are supplied, pipeline annotation (i.e. with bakta, prodigal, pyrodigal or prokka) will be skipped and the corresponding annotation files used instead.
+If these additional columns are supplied, pipeline annotation (i.e. with bakta, prodigal, pyrodigal or prokka) will be skipped and your corresponding annotation files used instead.

 For two columns (without pre-annotated data):